 Remember, just a few weeks into the new year?
 You had goals to eat healthier, get in the gym, and start a new business.
 But now, we’re inching closer to the end of the year, and you’ve struggled to hit any of your goals.

-I’m no exception to the rule either, I have a pair of boxing gloves I bought specifically for competing that’s sitting besides me right now, gathering dust.
+I’m no exception to the rule, either.
+I have a pair of boxing gloves I bought specifically for competing that’s sitting beside me right now, gathering dust.

-If this is how you feel about your year end resolutions, you’re not alone.
-Only some 8% of resolutions succeed according to one study.
-We want to get that raise, quit smoking, drink less, read more, start that business or side hustle, make more money, save more money.
+If this is how you feel about your year-end resolutions, you’re not alone.
+Only some 8% of resolutions succeed, according to one study.
+We want to get that raise, quit smoking, drink less, read more, start that business or side hustle, make more money, and save more money.
 You might even be one of those people who make huge lists every single year, only to throw them away a few weeks later.

 It would be laughable how every year, people make the same goals and every year they break them, if it weren’t for the fact that setting and reaching goals is actually a really important skill to master to be successful.

 But don’t feel too bad.
 It’s actually been scientifically proven that we humans are bad at setting goals for ourselves and actually following through with them.
 After all, it’s hard to concentrate on a goal set in the distant future when there are so many things battling for our attention right now.

 But it doesn’t have to be this way.
 There are proven techniques that can help us, from start to finish, to set, consistently work on, and achieve our goals.

 So now that the afterglow of New Year’s parties, and bold proclamations of how this is finally going to be one where everything changes, are starting to wear off, it’s time we get moving.
 Otherwise, all we’re going to be left with is a plastic noisemaker and a to-do list that we’re just going to put off forever.

 So let’s tackle your goals together and make sure that this is the year we do goal-setting strategies right.